 Information on the admission process is available on the Office of Undergraduate Admissions website.
-Applications may be submitted via the Common Application.
+Applications can be submitted via the Common Application.

 Supporting documents not submitted online should be mailed to: